Performance art, dance, theater, collaboration.

 Djahari studied at Will Geer Theater’s Academy of the Classics, led by a repertory of renowned theater professionals specializing in techniques of Voice, Movement, and Text, and earned her BA in the School of Theatre, Film and Television at UCLA.
 She enhanced her theater work with continuous training in various dance genres.
 She studied with Iranian ballet choreographer, Abdollah Nazemi, and was a principle dancer in Pars National Ballet Company for 10 years.
 In 1999, she founded Desert Sin as a means of merging her love of theater and dance with an “outside the box” approach.
 An experimental Middle Eastern Dance company that combined social commentary, intricate story telling, puppetry, and more, Desert Sin made a name for itself around the world.

 Djahari has produced in both Los Angeles and New York, in such venues as Hollywood's Historic Ivar Theater, off-Broadway's Zipper Factory Theater, Dixon Place, Galapagos, (Le) Poisson Rouge, and House of Yes.
-Original productions include "Musée des Femmes”, “Sita’s Fire”, “Twitchers”, “Sex and Taboo”, “Winter in the Woods”, "The Ballad Tree", and “Cloud Cuckooland”.
-In the Western Catskills, she is currently co-producer and choreographer for the annual immersive event, "Mountain Madness".
+Original productions include "Musée des Femmes”, “Sita’s Fire”, “Twitchers”, “Sex and Taboo”, “Winter in the Woods”, “Cloud Cuckooland”, and current work-in-progress, "The Ballad Tree",.
+From 2021-2023 she co-produced and choreographed the annual immersive event, "Mountain Madness" in the Catskills, which was a recipient of the 2023 Delaware Arts Grant.
+Djahari has also been the recipient of Dixon Place Work-In-Progress residencies, as well as Australian residencies for both Critical Path Research, and Legs on the Wall.
+In 2020, Djahari and long-time collaborator David Kammerer co-founded Gloaming Project, an artist residency and performance series program.